 Internal audit is independent and objective and its audit plan is informed by the strategy and risks of the Company.
 Internal audit provides a written assessment of the effectiveness of the Company's system of internal controls and risk management, including an assessment of the financial controls to the Audit Committee and Board.
 Controls and a framework for governance, risk and compliance, have been established over financial, operational, compliance and sustainability matters.
 Internal audit is integral to the combined assurance model both as a coordinator and assurance provider.
-The Audit Committee oversees the internal audit activity, including review and approval of the audit plan, evaluation of internal audit performance, the independent quality review process, review of reports submitted by internal audit to the Audit Committee and resourcing.
+The Audit Committee oversees the internal audit activity, including review and approval of the audit plan, evaluation of internal audit performance, review of reports submitted by internal audit to the Audit Committee and resourcing.
 The Audit Committee is responsible for the appointment and dismissal of the internal auditor.

 Internal audit is strategically positioned to achieve its objectives, is independent, objective and reports functionally to the Audit Committee.
-The internal auditor is briefed on strategic and risk related developments by senior executives.
-The internal auditor meets frequently with senior executives and is appropriately skilled and resourced to fulfil its mandate.
+The internal auditor does not have a standing invitation to all Executive Committee meetings, however, is briefed on strategic and risk related developments by Senior Executives who do attend, and has access to minutes of meetings.
+The internal auditor meets frequently with Senior Executives and is appropriately skilled and resourced to fulfil its mandate.